Chip Design For Wearables

 Key Concepts in Chip Design for Wearables

-Importance of Chip Design for Wearables in Modern Applications
+Importance of Chip Design in Modern Applications

 The evolution of chip design for wearables